Colin Van Ostern was elected by his fellow New Hampshire citizens to represent Executive Council district two in Concord beginning in January of 2013.

 Colin lives in Concord, NH with his wife and two sons, and works at Southern NH University’s College for America, where he has helped launch an innovative, high-quality college degree program designed specifically for working adults and employers facing workforce skills gaps.
-He worked previously as a business manager at Stonyfield Farm and a business consultant helping more than thirty nonprofits and local small businesses grow and strengthen our community.
+He worked previously as a business manager at Stonyfield Farm and a business consultant helping more than thirty nonprofits and local small businesses grow and strengthen our community, as well as a senior adviser to several public officials.
 Colin earned an MBA from the Tuck School of Business at Dartmouth and a BA from The George Washington University.

 - Thinking Ahead Will Keep Rail Back on Track.
 Concord Monitor.

 - Five Great Ideas for Growing Jobs, Protecting Consumers, and Improving Smart Management in our State Government.
 Online.